 1743 – The Verendrye brothers are the first white men to visit Wyoming.

-1803 – The United States concludes the Louisiana Purchase, which includes Wyoming.
+1803 – The United States concluded the Louisiana Purchase, which includes Wyoming.

 1807-1808 – Fresh from the Lewis and Clark expedition, John Colter explores Wyoming.
 He is the first European to lay eyes on the geyser basins of the Yellowstone ecosystem.
 He calls the area in his written reports “Colter’s Hell.”